hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_chat.md

 OpenAI's text generation models, such as GPT-4 and GPT-3.5, have undergone extensive training to comprehend both natural and formal language.
 These models, like GPT-4, are capable of generating text based on given inputs, often referred to as "prompts".
 To effectively utilize a model like GPT-4, the process involves designing prompts which essentially serve as instructions or examples to guide the model in successfully completing a given task.
 GPT-4 can be applied to a wide range of tasks including content or code generation, summarization, conversation, creative writing, and more.

-This text generation process text in chunks called tokens.
+This text generation, process text in chunks called tokens.
 Tokens represent commonly ocurring sequences of characters.
 You can checkout the OpenAI's [tokenizer tool](https://platform.openai.com/tokenizer) to test specific strings and see how they are translated into tokens.
 Why are tokens so important?
-It's simple, because depending in the number of tokens you use as well as the model (text generation, image or audio models), it will cost money.
+It's simple, because depending in the number of tokens you use, as well as the model (text generation, image or audio models), it will cost money.
 The good news, it's not that expensive and it's really useful.
 You can take a look at the [pricing](https://openai.com/pricing) page from OpenAI for more information.

-In this demo, we are using the GPT-3.5-turbo model, one of the newer text generation models alongside GPT-4 and GPT-4-turbo, we will use this model alongside the [Chat Completion API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api), this will help us with out model,so that we can "chat" with Stretch and command some basic movements.
+In this tutorial, we are using the GPT-3.5-turbo model, one of the newer text generation models alongside GPT-4 and GPT-4-turbo, we will use this model alongside the [Chat Completion API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api), this will help us with our model,so that we can "chat" with Stretch and command some basic movements using natural language.
 If you want to know more about this and maybe create some applications, take a look at [this examples](https://platform.openai.com/examples).

 ## Chat Completion API
 Before jumping into the Stretch Chat code, there are some things to know well about the [Chat Completion API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api), take a look at this example from the documentation: